Library: Policy

 (3) files a copy of the Notice of Default After Refusal of Service with the court.

-8. Examples of situations where personal service is appropriate include, when the party:
+11. Examples of situations where personal service is appropriate include, when the:

-(1) to be served is scheduled to appear in court on another matter;
+(1) party to be served is scheduled to appear in court on another matter;

-(3) cannot be served by mail or at home; or
+(3) party cannot be served by mail or at home; or

-(4) only has an employment address available as a service location.
+(4) party's employment address is the only available service location.